How to Make the Most of a Zoo Field Trip

 1. Go on a Zoo Field Trip on a Weekday

-If you want the zoo field trip to go smoothly, and want the chance to work learning into the day, you want to go on a weekday.
-During the weekend, the zoo will be filled with families and it can be stressful.
-Not only do you not get enough time to enjoy each exhibit, but it can be impossible to get a child to stop and focus when so much is going on.
+If you want the zoo field trip to go smoothly, and have the chance to work learning into the day, I suggest you go on a weekday.
+During the weekends, the zoo will be filled with families and it can be stressful.
+Not only do you not get enough time to enjoy each exhibit, but it can be impossible to get a child to stop and focus when so much is happening around you.

 2. Practice Basic Skills